trevorColby/VimSetup/README.md

 - vimInstall.sh  will compile Vim with both python and python3 support
 	- Create a .vimrc file in your home directory
 - pluginInstall.sh is designed to get dein plugin manager
+	- THIS NEEDS SOME TWEAKING (IT IS DESIGNED FOR LINUX or MAC)
 	- Curl an installer.sh for use into your home directory
 	- Run installer.sh: installs dein plugin manager: Shuogo
 	- Create a .vim/bundles directory to store the plugin manager